Best Airline-Safe Travel Power Banks (UK 2026)

 Anker PowerCore Slim 10K PD

 Anker's most-reviewed travel power bank with over 18,000 Amazon UK reviews.
-At 18W it charges phones and the Nintendo Switch, at 190g it's light enough for smaller kids to carry, and at ~£22 it's low-risk to hand to a child.
+At 18W it charges phones and the Nintendo Switch, at 190g it's light enough for smaller kids to carry, and at a low price it's low-risk to hand to a child.
 Slim, reliable, and proven.

 ✓ Pros